mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 MaxScale 2.3, the use of `router_options` is no longer supported and the options should be given as parameters instead.

+### `QUERY-LAST-TRANSACTION` and `QUERY-TRANSACTION` CDC commands

+The CDC protocol no longer accepts the `QUERY-LAST-TRANSACTION` and `QUERY-TRANSACTION` commands.
+They were removed due to the addition of the REST API that provides the same information in a more easy to process format.

 ## New Features

 ### Runtime Configuration of the Cache